Startup India

 • Property or rental

 Think about whether your business needs a physical location or can operate online.
-If you require a dedicated space, you might consider researching co-working spaces.
+If you require a dedicated workspace, you may want to consider researching co-working spaces.

 • Materials and tools